gaultier/blog/cross-platform-timers.md

 - They are affected by the signal mask of the parent (e.g.: the shell, the service runner, etc)
 - They behave confusingly with child processes.
 Normally, a signal mask is inherited by the child.
 But some signal-triggering APIs (e.g.: `timer_settime`)  explicitly prevent child processes from inheriting their signals.
 I guess we'll have to read the fine prints in the man page!
 - It's hard to write complex programs with signals in mind due to their global nature.
 Code of our own, or in a library we use, could block some signals for some period of time, unbeknownst to us.
 Or simply modify the signal mask of the process, so we can never assume that the signal mask has a given value.
+- A signal handler has to use global variables, there is no way to pass it a pointer to some data.
 - Most functions are not async-signal-safe and should not be used from within a signal handler but no compiler warns about that and most example code is wrong.
 This is exacerbated by the fact that a given function may be async-signal safe on some OS but not on another.
 Or for some version of this OS but not for another version.
 This has caused real [security vulnerabilities](https://www.qualys.com/2024/07/01/cve-2024-6387/regresshion.txt) in the past.

 I'll just quote here the Linux man page for [timer_create](https://www.man7.org/linux/man-pages/man2/timer_create.2.html):